mhdemo/work_sample_3/README.md

 The last step before combining the various tables is to validate the accuracy of the information that they hold.
 A quick Wikipedia search returns information that should assist with this process.
-Validating the data allows me to have greated confidence in the accuracy of my analysis and predictions.
+Validating the data allows me to have greater confidence in the accuracy of my analysis and predictions.
 I can also use the statistics that I am going to calculate to check my data once it’s joined. <br>

 First up are the `results` and `drivers` tables.
-I’m choosing to exmaine a driver who was retired before the last date that the data was collected.
+I’m choosing to examine a driver who was retired before the last date that the data was collected.
 That way I can confirm if the data capture all necessary win statistics to calculate a variety of driver stats.